-Most DC projects will generate large amounts of data.
-To facilitate data sharing inside and outside of the network, a data standardisation and management workshop will be held in conjunction with the kick-off meeting, in which the participants will agree on rules and best practices regarding data collection and documentation, file formats, access management, etc. The coordinator will provide guidelines and templates for data management plans to all partners.
-Data generated in the individual DC projects will be stored on institutional servers.
+The research results produced will include experimental and numerical data, as well as tools and models.
+Raw data generated in experiments and simulations contain large 2D and 3D scalar and vector fields to describe species concentrations, velocities, temperatures, pressures, etc. over a range of time steps.
+These are typically very large (~0.1Tb).
+Selected raw datasets, as well as key data subsets that capture the essential progress and are used for model and tool development, will be made publicly available according to FAIR.
+However, this is done only for data corresponding to non-proprietary configurations.
+The developed tools and models will be made publicly available if this does not infringe on intellectual property.
+To facilitate data sharing inside and outside of the network, a data standardisation and management workshop will be held in conjunction with the kick-off meeting, in which the participants will agree on rules and best practices regarding data collection and documentation, common file formats to ensure interoperability, access management and choice of licencing, etc. Datasets will be stored together with agreed upon metadata describing for example boundary conditions and flow geometry, in addition to schematics and notes to aid interpretation and accessibility, and codes for generating key results to improve reusability.
+The coordinator will provide guidelines and templates for data management plans to all partners.
+Data generated in the individual DC projects will be stored initially on institutional servers before key datasets are transferred to national e-infrastructure.
 The partners involved in generating a particular dataset will agree on what subset to make available publicly available and publish it in line with FAIR.
+An in-kind agreement for an annual 20Tb storage capacity has been pre-registered with the Norwegian National Infrastructure for Research Data (NIRD) organisation, allowing key project data to be stored and remain accessible until 2035, improving accessibility.
+NTNU will take overall responsibility for data management.
+Publications will be linked to the data DOIs to improve findability.

 1.3 Quality and credibility of the training programme